stridecolossus/JOVE/docs/blog/part-4-models/model-loader.md

 }
 ```

-Duplicate vertices are handled in a new model builder sub-class:
+Duplicate vertices are handled by a new model builder sub-class:

 ```java
 public class DuplicateModelBuilder extends Model.Builder {